LordWaylander/axum-web/README.md

 ##Todo :
-- ajout authentication
+- add middleware post posts
-- ajout middleware pour admin route + post posts
+- no redirection in middleware, but send an error message
 - tests unit / func